davidsainty/optiboot/README.md

      serial links (E.g. AT mode XBee links), as the XBee bootloader protocol includes checksums, is packet-based and can recover from lost or corrupted packets in the serial data stream.

+#### It sounds like XBeeBoot is perfect!
+Is it? ####

+  * XBeeBoot uses the hardware watchdog to guarantee that the bootloader doesn't hang the chip, and does eventually exit.
+The hardware watchdog time-out can be set to a maximum of eight seconds on AVR devices.
+A time-out of eight seconds is a little on the short side for Over-The-Air updates, so if your mesh network is prone to packet loss it may be necessary to restart the firmware update because the eight second time-out was tripped.

+  * XBee traffic on an encrypted network is already digitally authenticated via AES encryption, which is "pretty good".
+Realistically, standard XBee security will normally be good enough.
+Perfection would be if XBeeBoot supported an extra level of digital signature on firmware updates as an extra level of security.
+Adding that feature would definitely force the bootloader to grow to 2kB though.